DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-11-clawing-back-claims-via-support-after-they-have-been-paid.md

 - hourly rate
 - claim amount

-Once a clawback has been initiated, we show a summary list containing the clawback details:
+Once a user initiates a clawback, we show a summary list containing the clawback details:

 - number of hours
 - hourly rate